KFUO (AM): Issues, Etc. controversy

 During Holy Week 2008 (March 18) the theological talk show, Issues, Etc., was abruptly discontinued from KFUO's program line-up after 15 years on the air.
-The show was distributed to Christian radio stations across the U.S. In each city outside the St. Louis area the program was sponsored by local LCMS congregations, not by KFUO or the national LCMS office.
 The producer and host of Issues, Etc. were fired with no explanation.
+The show had also been distributed to Christian radio stations across the U.S. In each city outside the St. Louis area the program was sponsored by local LCMS congregations, not by KFUO or the national LCMS office.

 Three weeks after the cancellation, KFUO management issued an official announcement citing programmatic and stewardship (business) reasons as the cause for cancellation.
 Management claimed that the station was running deficits into the hundreds of thousands of dollars every year, that Issues, Etc. (the most expensive program to produce at KFUO) was contributing significantly to those deficits, and that the LCMS no longer had the ability to subsidize or overcome these shortfalls.
 There was no way to verify management's claims because the station does not have a policy of making its financial information available to the public.

 On April 14, 2008, a group of some 50 to 60 people suspecting ulterior motives for the cancellation held a demonstration at the LCMS International Center.
 An online petition to reinstate the show collected more than 7,000 signatures.

 Issues, Etc. resumed operations as an independent listener-supported broadcast on June 30, 2008, on another St. Louis radio station, KSIV, and through on-line internet streaming at issuesetc.org.
 Radio stations in five other states now carry the program live, and podcast downloads are distributed through the show's website.
 In February 2009, the LCMS officially gave up its legal claim to the trademark name "Issues, Etc.", which it had allowed to lapse in 1999.
 The trademark name is now owned by Lutheran Public Radio, the current production company of Issues, Etc.

 On March 13, 2012, Issues, Etc. returned to KFUO in a new arrangement whereby Lutheran Public Radio pays the station for broadcast airtime.
 The program now maintains complete control of its own financial matters and program content as gained following the 2008 split.